dancooper71/Plank-Themes/README.md

 ### About the collection

-This is a huge Plank theme collection 107 plank themes in total they have been collected from various places around the web and integrated into one theme pack for convenience, I’ve only shown a few in the screen shots as there is to many to show in 5 screen shots.
+This is a huge Plank theme collection 107 plank themes in total they have been collected from various places around the web and integrated into one theme pack for convenience, I’ve only shown a few in the screen shots as there is to many to show in one place.

 ##